FILM REVIEWS

-By standards of Wilder, the tale, adapted to the screen by Larry Marcus, Harry Kurnitz, and Wilder ,was old-fashioned, but it was also supremely entertaining, replete with twists and turns and double iidnetities, which may account for its popularity and Oscar nominations.
+By standards of Wilder, the tale, adapted to the screen by Larry Marcus, Harry Kurnitz, and Wilder, was old-fashioned.
+Nonetheless, the movie was supremely entertaining, replete with twists and turns and double identities, which may account for its commercial popularity and Oscar nominations.
+(See below).

-Sir Wilfred Robarts (Laughton), a master barrister in poor health due to a heart attack, represents Leonard Vole (Power) as a client, despite protests by private nurse, Miss Plimsoll (Lanchester), that he should stay away from criminal cases.
-Vole is accused of murdering Mrs. French (Norma Varden), a rich, older woman whose attraction to him motivated her to make him the beneficiary of her will.
-There's solid circumstantial evidence that Vole is the cold-blooded murderer.
+Laughton plays Sir Wilfred Robarts, a master barrister in poor health due to a heart attack, represents Leonard Vole (Power) as a client, despite protests by private nurse, Miss Plimsoll (Lanchester), that he should stay away from criminal cases.
+Vole is accused of murdering Mrs. French, a rich, older woman whose attraction to him motivated her to make him the beneficiary of her will.
+There’s solid circumstantial evidence that Vole is the cold-blooded murderer.

 Vole's German wife Christine (Marlene Dietrich, much older than Power), comes across as cold and in control, but she offers the necessary alibi.
 Or does she?
 Called as a witness for the prosecution, Christine discloses that she was married to another man while wedding Vole.
 She now testifies about Vole's admission to her about the killing.